udaykumar0515/TalentTrack--AI-Powered-Sports-Talent-Ecosystem/docs/TECHNICAL_DOCUMENTATION.md

 # 🔧 Technical Documentation
-## AI-Powered Sports Talent Ecosystem
+## TalentTrack - AI-Powered Sports Talent Ecosystem

 > **Deep Dive into the Technical Architecture and Implementation**